 » A little brick service building in the middle of the River Seine.

 Just behind the neoclassical building, there’s a path to climb up to Louveciennes with more remains of the machine.

 Le Chemin de Mi-Côte was the path parallel to the pipes and pumps used to transport the water from the Seine River up to the top of the Louveciennes Hill (+195m).
 The machine’s workers took this steep path every day to repair eventual breakdowns.

 » Small constructions for the pumps and the forge;

 » La ‘Ferme de Mi-Côte,’ a kind of wooden hut to host the forge for the Machine’s maintenance.

 Years later, la Ferme de Mi-Côte was turned into a farm.
 This farm was the subject of one of Alfred Sisley paintings “Louveciennes, hauteurs de Marly”.

 Be careful because this path can be very slippery, especially after a rainy day.
 This path is steep (some parts have a slope of 20%), and it can be tiring for some people but it is very interesting and once you get to the top of Louveciennes Hill the views over Paris and the Seine River are gorgeous.

 Aqueduct de Louveciennes

 The water from the River Seine was pumped up to the Hill of Louveciennes (+195m) by pipes put on two paved inclines and it flowed into the reservoir located at the summit of the aqueduct’s east tower.
 From there, the water was transported by gravity to the two castles.
 The Aqueduct de Louveciennes worked until 1866.

 Today it is possible to follow the aqueduct by foot and have a look inside the reservoir in the east tower.
 The second picture here below is taken from the water reservoir in the aqueduct’s east tower.

-Bougival and Louveciennes are two towns located in the Yvelines department.
+Bougival and Louveciennes are two towns located in the Yvelines department, in Ile-de-France.
 SNCF trains leave Paris from Gare Saint Lazare to Bougival and Louveciennes train stations every 20 minutes.
 The train journey Paris – Bougival lasts 38 minutes.

-After a long journey, the water finally arrived at Versailles Gardens to water its grass and feed its fountains.
+After a long journey, the water finally arrived at Versailles Gardens to water its grass and feed the fountains.